Indrajith Sukumaran: Early life and family

 Indrajith was born as the elder son of actors Sukumaran and Mallika Sukumaran on 17 December 1979.
-His brother Prithviraj Sukumaran is also a well-known actor in south Indian cinema.
+His brother Prithviraj Sukumaran is also a well-known actor and director in Indian cinema.

-Indrajith's initial schooling was at Shrine Vailankanni Senior Secondary School, T. Nagar, Chennai and St. Joseph's Boys School, Coonoor, since the family was settled at Tamil Nadu at that time.
+Indrajith's initial schooling was at Shrine Vailankanni Senior Secondary School, T. Nagar, Chennai and St. Joseph's Boys School, Coonoor, since his family was settled in Tamil Nadu at the time.
 Later, when the family shifted to Kerala, he had his education from The NSS Public School Perunthanni, St. Mary's Residential Central School, Poojappura.
-He completed the rest of his school education at Sainik School Kazhakoottam, along with his brother Prithviraj.
-He was the captain of Tennis team while studying there.
+He completed the rest of his schooling from Sainik School Kazhakoottam, along with his brother Prithviraj.
+He was the captain of the tennis team while studying there.
 He also participated in music and acting competitions.
-He pursued his bachelor's with distinction in Computer science engineering from Rajaas Engineering College in Tirunelveli district and was working as a trainee in a software company when he entered into the film career.
-Later, he dropped his job and became busy with movies.
+He pursued his bachelor's with distinction in computer science engineering from Rajaas Engineering College in Tirunelveli district and was working as a trainee in a software company when he started his film career.
+Later, he quit his job and became busy with movies.

 Acting career

-He started his career in malayalam movie as a child artist in "Padayani" in 1986.
+He started his career in Malayalam movie as a child artist in "Padayani" in 1986.
 He was noted for his villain role Eappen Pappachi in the blockbuster Meesa Madhavan, directed by Lal Jose.